 - Assistive Technology is not needed

 - Assistive Technology is already being used successfully and should be continued

-- New and/or different assistive technology needs to be tried
+- Different Assistive Technology needs to be tried

 - Assistive Technology Consultation is needed